JustinX-git/VESInvert-1D/README.md

 ### 🧾 Data Entry Interface

 Users enter data in branches for multiple measurements.
 The values are organized as AB/2 distances (current electrode spacing) and the corresponding measured resistivity.
-This feature allows both clarity and flexibility during input.

 ![image](https://github.com/user-attachments/assets/3d803fc8-0e7e-4738-91b4-cbb700a9f443)